 So what does it smell like?
-It is classified as a floral chypre fragrance for women.
+It is classified as a floral chypre fragrance for women with a dominating rose facet.
 In a vintage publication, it was described as "fresh, light and subtle" and "young" for "teenagers."

 - Top notes: bergamot, neroli

 - Middle notes: jasmine, rose, ylang ylang, lilac, carnation

 - Base notes: labdanum, sandalwood, musk, cedar, patchouli, vetiver, oakmoss

 "Molyneux has a new perfume which he calls "Rue Royale."
 It is fresh and young, and like his clothes, has perfect aplomb, allure without stridence.
 Its appeal is to svelt English women who like to dance as well as they hunt."

 Fate of the Fragrance: